PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 # Experimentation

-## Part 13A: Claim: D3.T1 is calculated at S11.L0.H1 for A5 calculations
+## Part 13A: Claim: D3.T1 is calculated at S11.L0.H1 and S12.L0.H1
-When n_digits = 5, n_layers = 2 and n_heads = 3, we claim D3.T1 is calculated at S11.L0.H1.
+With n_digits = 5, n_layers = 2 and n_heads = 3:

-If this claim is correct then when we ablate S11.L0.H1, we expect the A4 and A5 loss to increase if and only if D3+D3' >= 10

-By experimentation, we find that A5 loss increases as expected, but A4 loss does not change!
+We claim D3.T1 is calculated at S11.L0.H1 to help calculate A5 and A4.
+If correct then when ablating S11.L0.H1 should increase the A4 and A5 loss when D3+D3' >= 10.
+Part 13A finds that A5 loss increases as expected, but A4 loss does not change!
 So S11.L0.H1 is used to calculate A5 but not used to calculate A4.

-This might explain S12.L0.H1 which attends to D3+D3' but does not seem necessary.
-Maybe it also calculates D3.T1 but this time for use in A4 calculations.

-## Part 13B: Claim: D3.T1 is calculated at S12.L0.H1 for A4 calculations
-When n_digits = 5, n_layers = 2 and n_heads = 3, we claim D3.T1 is calculated at S12.L0.H1.

-If this claim is correct then when we ablate S12.L0.H1, we expect the A4 loss to increase if and only if D3+D3' >= 10

-By experimentation, we find that ...
-TBC

-This eliminate one of the "not used" heads.
-TBC

-  - Possible solution: The model is duplicating functionality?
+So we claim D3.T1 is also calculated at S12.L0.H1 to help calculate A4.
+(This would eliminate one of the hypothesis's "not used" heads.)
+If correct then ablating S12.L0.H1, should increase the A4 loss when D3+D3' >= 10.
+We find that A4 loss increases but only in 25% of questions.
+Why 25%?
+This head is useful for A4 but it is not D3.T1

 Some notes :